Factbox: Republicans win key U.S. governors' races

 KANSAS

-Republican Governor Sam Brownback was the projected winner over Democratic challenger Paul Davis.
+Republican Governor Sam Brownback was the projected winner over Democratic challenger Paul Davis, with about 49 percent of the vote compared with 46 percent for the state representative, with more than two-thirds of precincts reporting.

 The close race in Kansas focused heavily on education spending.
 Davis complained that Brownback never made education a priority, while the incumbent denied that and pointed to increases in state funding for schools.